 A high-yielding PCA process eliminates latent manufacturing induced defects that can result in field failures and reliability issues.
 Paramit’s PCB assembly processes are based on a zero-defect culture, using systems designed to provide a no-defect yield.
 We use industry leading verification equipment to control critical processes and ensure defects don’t travel down the line.

 PCA Process Validation

 - Stop-on-defect policy and closed-loop work cells.
-These strategies prevent products with failures from moving down the line until the cause of the defect is resolved.
+These strategies prevent products with failures from moving down the line until the cause of defect is resolved.

 - Inline inspection.
 We inspect 100% of the PCAs we build for solder deposition with a 3D volumetric solder paste system and a post-reflow automated optical inspection.
 During NPI, we also perform a Design of Experiment (DOE) to design the optimum stencil for screen printing and to determine the solder-paste screen printer settings for ideal solder deposition.

 - In-Circuit Testing (ICT).
-ICT verifies the electrical integrity of every PCA using high-end, custom solutions developed by our highly experienced Test Engineering group.
+ICT verifies the electrical integrity of every PCA using high-end, custom solutions developed by our experienced Test Engineering group.

 Questions to Ask Before Hiring a PCA Contract Manufacturer

 Paramit has developed effective methodologies and techniques for reducing defects during the PCA build process.
 We’ve generated a Top Ten Questions to Ask Your PCA Contract Manufacturer list that reveals a CM’s ability to consistently produce PCAs that meet specifications and function properly in the field.
 We encourage you to discuss these questions with us and any other contract manufacturers you’re evaluating.